Note: this article was originally published in 2022 and has been updated for accuracy and comprehensiveness in June 2024.

 Boom Angle

 The boom angle is placed between the longitudinal and centerline of the boom and the horizontal centerline.
-The crane stability must be considered when determining the boom angle as it may lose balance when lifting a weight larger than the angle might support.
+A crane may lose balance when lifting a weight larger than the angle supports.

 Movement